Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For just under $650, we were rather surprised the NAKTO Spark E-Bike is so fast.
 It can top speeds of 25mph, with pedal assistance, of course.
 The 250W really puts in the work, though hills will require an on-demand throttle.
 For another bike with 25mph speeds, you’ll want to read our MotoTec electric trike.

 The NAKTO Spark E-Bike isn’t the most feature-rich or most powerful bike, nor does it have to be.
 For what it’s worth, it gets the job done and finds its own.
-You get to speed around at 25mph.
+You get to speed around 25mph, which may not be enough for some folks.
+In that case, read our article on how to make an electric bike faster.
 There are two areas for baskets, easy errand-running.
 And the step-thru design doesn’t ask you to perform crazy acrobatics to mount the bike.